-In some cases, a
+Replication: In some cases, a

+STOP SLAVEstatement could cause the replication slave to crash.
+This issue was specific to MySQL on Windows or Macintosh platforms.
 (Bug #45238, Bug #45242, Bug #45243, Bug #46013, Bug #46014, Bug #46030)

 References: See also Bug #40796.

-Creating a scheduled event whose
+Replication: Creating a scheduled event whose

-clause was either set to
+DEFINERclause was either set to

 CURRENT_USERor not set explicitly caused the master and the slave to become inconsistent.
 This issue stems from the fact that, in both cases, the

-DEFINER is set to the
+DEFINERis set to the